 Those days at the Hamburg hotel, those nights watching television with Frankel hunched over an astrological chart or reading the Mirror or the Sun--he loved the British tabloids--began to blur, Allison says.
 They slept a lot and speculated about when Frankel would be caught.
 He was not apologetic.
 He had only wanted to have some fun, he told Allison, to live the American Dream.
 And up until that final night, somehow, he never imagined the American Dream would end in a German prison.

-Tracking Web Habits Recalls Subliminal Ads
+Wall Street Journal Tracking Web Habits Recalls Subliminal Ads December 9, 1999

 by Glenn Simpson